Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

 There’s also a 2016 17" System76 Oryx Pro i7/32GB/2.5TB/GTX980 laptop.
 It weighs about 10 pounds but I don’t have the heart to put it down.
 It’s running Manjaro Linux Gnome Edition.

 All my systems have synced Document, Source Code, and dotfile directories using the excellent and free open-source SyncThing.
-I keep system build instructions and scripts in Notion which I also use for fancy note-taking.
-For day-to-day notes, to-dos, and lists I use emacs org-mode.
+I use Synology Drive for backup.

 Smartphones